 Anyone with problematic skin knows that the wrong product can wreak havoc on your face.
 You’ll want to get the lowdown on what products and brands your artist plans on working with so that your skin doesn’t freak out on your big day.
 Side note: If you care about things like parabens, cruelty-free brands or all-natural cosmetics, now’s the time to ask about those, too.

-7. How can you make my look last and look good in photos?
+7. How can you make my wedding makeup last and look good in photos?

-You’re wedding day will be a long one, filled with emotions and probably a healthy dose of tears.
-Make sure your artist is up to the task of keeping you looking pretty no matter what the circumstances.
+Your wedding day will be a long one, filled with emotions and probably a healthy dose of tears.
+Make sure your artist is up to the task of keeping your wedding makeup looking pretty no matter what the circumstances.
 Ask what they can do to minimize shine, lock on your foundation and keep those mascara tears at bay.

 8. Are you able to do my bridal party’s makeup as well?